michaelhnidash/ai-case-study/README.md

 * Zest AI’s technology is solving this huge problem by automating consumer credit underwriting with more accurate and equitable lending insights — supporting our mission to broaden access to credit and enable financial equity for all.

-* Zest AI primarily serves financial institutions, including banks, credit unions, and lending organizations, by providing AI-driven credit underwriting solutions to enhance lending decisions.
+* Zest AI primarily serves financial institutions, including banks, credit unions, and lending organizations.
 A number of the most innovative lending organizations, such as Citibank, First National Bank of Omaha, Truist, Golden 1 Credit Union, Suncoast Credit Union, and Hawaii USA Federal Credit Union, have partnered with Zest AI to modernize their lending business.

-As of 2023, Zest AI's client base has grown to over 175 customers, up from 105 in the previous year.
-The global credit risk assessment market, encompassing credit underwriting software, was valued at approximately $7.31 billion in 2023 and is projected to reach $18.43 billion by 2030, growing at a CAGR of 14.1%.
+* Its client base grew to over 175 in 2023, up from 105 in 2022.
+The global credit risk assessment market, valued at $7.31 billion in 2023, is projected to reach $18.43 billion by 2030, with a CAGR of 14.1%.

 ### **Benefits compared to competitors:**

-* _Advanced Machine Learning for Credit Underwriting:_
+* **Advanced Machine Learning for Credit Underwriting:** Zest AI creates highly accurate risk models by automating feature engineering and uncovering non-linear relationships in data.
- Zest AI uses an end-to-end ML modeling workflow to ingest credit application data, historical repayment behavior, credit bureau attributes, and custom data sources.
-Their platform automates feature engineering, model selection, and hyperparameter tuning to produce highly predictive risk models.
-These models often outperform traditional scorecards and bureau-based models by uncovering non-linear relationships and subtle interactions.

-* _Fairness and Bias Mitigation:_
- Beyond accuracy, Zest AI explicitly focuses on fairness.
-Their platform can run assessments on protected classes, checking for disparate impact and introducing constraints that reduce bias in approvals.
-If certain attributes (e.g., income or zip code) inadvertently cause disproportionate outcomes, data scientists can identify and mitigate these effects during the model-building stage.

-* _Compliance-Ready Workflows:_
-Lending is heavily regulated.
-Zest AI incorporates compliance measures into the model development pipeline.
-Their platform ensures that model outputs and adverse action reason codes comply with regulations like the Equal Credit Opportunity Act (ECOA) and the Fair Credit Reporting Act (FCRA).
-By doing so, they mitigate the risk of biased outcomes and discriminatory lending practices, facilitating alignment with regulatory bodies and internal compliance teams.
+* **Fairness and Bias Mitigation:** The platform reduces bias in credit decisions by identifying and addressing disproportionate outcomes from sensitive attributes.

+* **Compliance-Ready Workflows:** And it also ensures models comply with regulations like ECOA and FCRA, integrating compliance directly into the development process.

 ### **They currently use the following technologies:**